 Prerequisite: DRCM 2250 or 4500 or consent of department.
 Advanced studies in screenwriting.
 Writing original scripts for film and television.
 May be repeated once for credit.

-DRCM 4260 Styles in Theatrical Production The influence of major stylistic schools of dramatic writing on the modern actor, designer, and director.
-Analysis and discussion of selected dramatic scripts with emphasis on problems of style and production technique.
+DRCM 4260 Styles in Theatrical Production

+The influence of major stylistic schools of dramatic writing on the modern actor, designer, and director.
+Analysis and discussion of varies.
+May be repeated once for credit.